slowmist/Web3-Project-Security-Practice-Requirements/README.md

 - Make sure that DNS configuration turns on DNSSec, set a strong password for the management account on the domain name service management platform, and turn on MFA authentication;
 - Make sure that DNS resolution uses excellent domain name service providers, such as: GoDaddy, NameSilo, NameCheap, etc.
 - Make sure that domain privacy protection is turned on;
-- Make sure that all mobile phones and computer devices use anti-virus software, such as: Kaspersky, AVG, etc.;
+- Make sure that all mobile phones and computer devices use anti-virus software, such as: Kaspersky, AVG, etc;

 ### 4. Web front-end Security Configuration Requirements